Koketso-Lebelo/FUTURE_DS_01/README.md

 ##  How to Use

 1. Download or clone this repository
-2. Open `Future interns task 1.pbix` in **Power BI Desktop**
+2. Open `Future interns task 1.pbix` in Power BI Desktop
 3. Interact with the visuals and use the slicers to explore different countries, time periods, or products

-No additional setup or data sources required — everything is embedded.

 ##  Technologies Used

-- **Power BI Desktop** — Data modeling, DAX measures, and visualization
+- Power BI Desktop — Data modeling, DAX measures, and visualization
-- **Power Query** — Data cleaning and transformation
+- Power Query — Data cleaning and transformation

 ##  Project Outcome